iclcv/icl/doc/icl-manual/about.rst

 -----------

-ICL is a novel C++ computer-vision library developed in the neuroinformatics group of the university of Bielefeld and in CITEC.
+ICL is a novel C++ computer-vision library developed in the Neuroinformatics group of the university of Bielefeld and in CITEC.
 It unifies both, performance and user friendliness.
 ICL provides a large set of simple-to-use classes and functions to facilitate development of complex computer vision applications.